Aayushdubey05/Aayushdubey05/README.md

 - 👋 Hi, I’m Aayush Dubey
 - 👀 I’m interested in Web3 and AI development
-- 🌱 I’m currently learning Nextjs/typescript
+- 🌱 I’m currently learning FASTAPI and ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python related projects
-- 📫 How to reach me ...
+- 📫 How to reach me: just say HI on X
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am lazy guy but can focus when its required

 <!---
 Aayushdubey05/Aayushdubey05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.